bouncingleaf/questions/README.md

 * In src/app/, the default file ***index.jsx*** calls ReactDOM.render, passing in Main (from Main.jsx) and the element with the id "app".
 * ***Main.jsx*** sets up a Router (with a history), a Provider (with a store), includes ConnectedNavigation, and establishes several Routes, including /dashboard and /task/:id.

-## Redux helps us manage state
-As it says on the React Redux website: React Redux "lets your React components read data from a Redux store, and dispatch actions to the store to update data."

-* The ***Provider*** API mentioned above makes the Redux store available to the app.
-* The ***connect*** function takes two arguments: mapStateToProps and mapDispatchToProps, both optional.
-It returns a function, and when you run that function on a component (such as TaskList) you get a connected component (such as ConnectedTaskList).
-  * mapStateToProps describes which part of the store's data the component needs
-  * mapDispatchToProps "is used for dispatching actions to the store".

-Here's an interesting blog article about mapDispatchToProps in function form or in object form: https://daveceddia.com/redux-mapdispatchtoprops-object-form/

 ## Packages used

 ### Dev dependencies: